Remuera Retirement Village

 Please contact us if there is something not covered here.

 Can I make alterations?

 Alterations for reason such as a disability may be arranged with managements approval.
 You will be required to cover all costs associated with the alteration.
 You may be required to revert the unit to its original state (at your cost).

 Can friends and family stay over?

-Yes, you are welcome to have visitors to stay for up three weeks and thereafter with the village manager's approval.
+Yes, you are welcome to have visitors to stay for up three weeks per year and thereafter with the village manager's approval.

 Residents pay a village weekly fee, monthly in advance, which is calculated as a proportion of the cost of the village outgoings.
-This fee includes costs such as rates, insurance, rubbish collection, security patrols, lawn & garden maintenance and will vary by facility.
+This fee includes costs such as water rates, insurance, rubbish collection, security patrols, lawn & garden maintenance of the common areas.

 What does the deferred management fee cover?